Dried Orange Wreath With Natural Decorations

 Editor’s Tip: Use caution when applying hot glue.
 Keep children and pets away from the wires and hot glue gun to avoid injury and burns.

-Acorns Are Dry Brushed
+Dry Brushed Acorns

-Step 6: Finishing The Seasonal Wreath: Glue The Acorns
+Step 6: Finishing the Seasonal Wreath: Glue the Acorns

 Not only is this technique quick, but it’s also incredibly easy to apply.
 The key is to use a small amount of paint on your brush.
 Dip only the tip of the brush into the paint and then wipe off any excess on a paper towel before applying it to the acorns.